dev-aditya/LaTeX-template/README.md

 # latex_template
-My latex template for notes and weekly maths assignments
+My latex template for notes and weekly maths assignments.
+Some code snippets taken from open-source projects.

 File structure.
 ```